mikestack15/orangutan-stem/projects/web_apps/dynamic_web_app/README.md

 ## Step 5: Run the Django Development Server

 To see your Django application in action, you need to start the Django development server.
-Run the following command from the directory containing the `manage.py` file:
+Run the following commands so that the server is run from the correct directory that contains the `manage.py` file:

 ```
+cd ..
 python manage.py runserver
 ```